Common Herbal Remedies for Dogs

 Herbal remedies can be safe and effective for dogs, but some can be very dangerous.
 Exercise extreme caution and discuss this with your veterinarian.

-Herbal remedies are often time-tested aids for the common issues that pets and humans face.
-Thousands of dogs have benefited from the use of herbal remedies, but that doesn't mean that all remedies are safe for dogs, or even that they will all work for your dog.
+Herbal remedies are often time-tested aids for common issues that pets and humans face.
+Thousands of dogs have benefited from the use of herbal remedies, but that doesn't mean all remedies are safe for dogs—or that they will work for every dog.

 Herbal Remedies for Pets: What’s Safe for Your Dog?

-If you're looking to use an herbal remedy to support an ailment your dog is facing, it's always best to discuss this with your veterinarian, especially if your dog is on medications.
-Certain herbs and spices can interfere and cause medication complications.
+If you're looking to use an herbal remedy to support an ailment your dog is facing, always discuss this with your veterinarian, especially if your dog is on medications.
+Some herbs and spices can interfere with prescriptions and cause complications.

-Avoid giving your dog anything that's formulated for humans, and avoid giving them anything directly from your spice rack.
-The herbs in your pantry aren't the solution - dog friendly herbs are best used when processed and prepared specifically for them.
+Avoid giving your dog anything formulated for humans or anything directly from your spice rack.
+Pantry herbs are not the right approach—dog-safe herbal products are best when processed and prepared specifically for pets.

 Understanding Herbal Remedies for Dogs - Body Image of herbal remedies and a dog outside in a coat.

-Here are some of the best herbal remedies for dogs, often used for specific conditions:
+Here are some of the most commonly used herbal remedies for dogs and their typical uses:

-1. Chamomile – Soothes digestion and promotes relaxation.
+1. Chamomile – Supports digestion and promotes relaxation.

 2. Milk Thistle – Supports liver health.

-3. Calendula – Helps with skin irritations and wound healing.
+3. Calendula – Helps soothe skin irritations and minor wounds.

-4. Slippery Elm – Aids in soothing gastrointestinal upset.
+4. Slippery Elm – Helps soothe gastrointestinal upset.

-5. Valerian Root – Reduces anxiety and promotes calmness.
+5. Valerian Root – Supports calmness and relaxation.

-8. Licorice Root – Eases inflammation and supports adrenal function.
+8. Licorice Root – Helps reduce inflammation and may support adrenal function.

-9. Peppermint – Helps with digestion and freshens breath.
+9. Peppermint – Supports digestion and freshens breath.

 10. Dandelion Root – Supports liver and kidney function.

-CBD Oil for Mobility, Calming, & Immune Support
+CBD Oil for Mobility, Calming, and Immune Support

-CBD oil is a commonly used herbal product for dogs.
-It may help support:
+CBD oil is a widely used herbal product for dogs.
+It may support:

-2. Calmness – Promoting relaxation in stressful situations.
+2. Calmness – Supporting relaxation during stressful situations.

-3. Overall wellness – Supporting balanced health routines.
+3. Overall Wellness – Supporting balanced daily health routines.

-If you're interested in learning more about using CBD oil as an herbal remedy for dogs, be sure to find a product that is organic, made in the USA, and third-party lab tested for safety and quality.
+If you're interested in using CBD oil as an herbal remedy for dogs, choose a product that is organic, made in the USA, and third-party lab tested.

 Dangers of Herbal Remedies for Dogs and How to Avoid Them